shims

 Shim stack flow area

-The fact that the minimum flow area does not occur at the valve port edge provides some insight into why direct measurements of edge lift, shim stack stiffness or shim factors poorly correlate with damping force produced by the shock absorber.
-Damping force is controlled by the minimum flow area, not shim stack edge lift.
+The fact that the minimum flow area does not occur at the valve port edge provides some insight into why direct measurements of edge lift, shim stack stiffness or shim factors poorly correlate with damping force.
+Damping force is controlled by the minimum flow area, not edge lift of the shim stack.

 stack throat area